hiukim/refine-xr/README.md

-## refine-xr

-Refine-XR is a CRUD application to create and publish WebXR experiences easily on the web without writing any code.
-It integrates with numerous WebXR solutions, including WebXR API, MindAR SDK, AFRAME/ThreeJS AR/VR, etc.
+# refine-XR

+# About
+Refine-XR is a CRUD-based management system that enables users to manage 3D assets and create web-based XR applications without requiring any programming expertise.

+The system comprises a 3D viewer within the admin dashboard, enabling users to configure WebXR experiences using various input options.
+Additionally, users can directly publish their experiences within the system.

+In principle, Refine-XR can integrate with any type of WebXR solutions or frameworks via extensions.
+Currently, the system supports markerless AR experiences, image tracking AR experiences as well as VR experiences.

-## Source Code
+# Source Code
 This repo consists of two main components.

 #### fake-rest-server
-Fake-Rest-Server is a fake REST api server for local development.
-It's based on `https://github.com/typicode/json-server`
+fake-rest-server is a fake REST api server for local development, based on json-server.
+Ref: `https://github.com/typicode/json-server`

 #### nextjs-app
-NextJS app is a refine based NextJS application.
-IT's based on `https://refine.dev/` It contains the CMS for creating and deploy webXR experiences.
+nextjs-app is a refine based NextJS application.
+It is the main CMS for creating and managing webXR experiences.
+Ref: `https://refine.dev/`

-## Development
+# Development

 #### 1. Update the environment variables (nextjs-app)